batubyte/Hacking-Lab/README.md

 # Hakkamichi (unfinished)

-**Hakkā no michi (ハッカーの道)**, which translates to **"The Way of the Hacker"**, is a Python-based GUI hacking lab designed to master all forms of hacking, embodying the spirit of curiosity and precision.
+**Hakkā no michi (ハッカーの道)**, which translates to **"The Way of the Hacker"**, is designed to master all forms of hacking, embodying the spirit of curiosity and precision.

 # Images